-At its core, combat functions the same way it does normally.
+At its core, ship combat functions the same way person-to-person combat does.
 Players operating weapon modules roll a d20 to attack, adding any relevant modifiers, and trying to overcome their target's defense score (in this case, maneuverability).
 On a successful hit, damage is dealt by rolling a d6.

 When a ship reaches 0 hit points, it can no longer take hull damage, but it is not destroyed.
-Rather, damage is dealt to a ship's systems.
-Which system is hit is determined randomly, or chosen by the attacker if they have that ability.
-Both the system, and anyone operating it, take the same damage.
+Ships using this system will almost never be destroyed outright.

+Rather, damage dealt to a ship at 0hp is applied instead to one of the ship's systems, as well as to anyone operating that system when it is damaged.

 On-the-spot repairs can be made using an Engineering check.
 Success repairs 2 damage, and failure repairs only 1.
 Multiple characters may work to repair a system simultaneously.